Intravenous Sedation (“Twilight Sedation”) and General Anesthesia

 Intravenous Sedation or “twilight sleep” helps you to be more comfortable and calm when undergoing oral surgery procedures.
 Intravenous sedation or “IV Sedation” (twilight sedation) is designed to better enable you undergo your dental procedures while you are very relaxed with minimum anxiety and discomfort.
 It will enable you to tolerate as well as not remember most of the procedures that can often be uncomfortable for you.
 IV Sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be “completely asleep” but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.

-If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. De Tolla or Dr. Williams, which eliminates the costly expense of having your treatment carried out in an operating room or same-day surgical outpatient facility.
+If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. De Tolla, Dr. Williams or Dr. Snow, which eliminates the costly expense of having your treatment carried out in an operating room or same-day surgical outpatient facility.

 Our Qualifications to Administer Intravenous Sedation